nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Multidimensional Arrays - Exercise/Maximal Sum/README.md

 ## Input:

 	On the first line, you will receive the rows N and columns M. On the next N lines, you will receive each row with its columns.

+## Output:

+	Print the elements of the 3 x 3 square as a matrix, along with their sum.